Aravsharma1/SalesInsightsUW/README.md

-# WarriorsConnectUW
+# SalesInsightUW
-A messaging web-app for first year students/warriors at the University of Waterloo.
+Income and expenses tracker for international students at UW.